Wow, Lionheart Leaks Is Insane

 When Canada had paper bills, Canadians called them bucks.
 Now that the $1.00 bill is no longer printed, the replacement is a Canadian coin called a loonie.
 Stand By Me is a 1986 American film based on Stephen King's novella The Body; where there's an escape over a fence, and Pressman calls Teddy's mentally ill father a "loony" but today things are different.
-Buck Rogers broadcasts sounding like a stroke victim and you can contact a virus just as easily.
+Buck Rogers broadcasts sounding like a stroke victim and you can contract a virus just as easily.
 Be careful.
-A computer virus almost as popular as cookie monster threatens everyone; but there's no danger of listening to WOW 87.7 FM on SoundCloud or hearing music with heavy hearts.
+A computer virus, almost as popular as cookie monster, threatens everyone; but there's no danger in listening to WOW 87.7 FM.
+But me don't want cookies.
+I want to try something different.

-Fear of sickness, illness to computers or an economic recession becoming a depression affecting us, weighing heavy in minds.
-What would Buck Rogers do?
-Would the elderly Buck who suffered from a stroke put on a space suit to protect himself from a virus?
-Yes, probably.
+Fear of sickness, illness via a monster computer, or an economic recession becoming a depression affecting us, weighing down heavily in the heart.
+What would Buck do?
+The elderly Buck Rogers would recover from a stroke, put on a space suit to protect himself from a novel, and carry on.

 Music cures depression.
 People tend to be more easily persuaded by people they believe are authorities on a topic/matter.
 Marketers often use the concept of authority when they show celebrities using their products or have subject matter experts talk about their product/service on their behalf.
-The link between that celebrity/subject matter expert and the product, in this case a story, enhances the future product or service’s legitimacy in the eyes of a user.
+The link between that celebrity/subject expert and the final product, in this case, a story, enhances the future product or service’s legitimacy in the eyes of a potential user.

 Only hard work produces a final draft of a novel, sometimes worth absolutely nothing.